 Fish Types Affected

-There are several possible causes of dropsy, but the underlying problem stems from negative bacteria which lead to the infection.
+There are several possible causes of dropsy but the underlying problem stems from negative bacteria that leads to the infection.
 The infection takes hold of the fish with a weak immune system, the weakened state often caused by the following problems: